My No-Overwhelm System for Staying Current on AI

 - During the block, move each kept item straight onto your actual task list.
 If it never gets scheduled, delete it.

-This week: cut everything except one scan and one technical read, drop a 15-minute "AI triage" block on Friday, and let the rest go.
+This week: keep one scan, one technical read, and one source from each other category you actually use; drop a 15-minute "AI triage" block on Friday; and let everything else go.

 Sources